-Texas is eligible for a capitalization grant from funds appropriated by Congress for Federal Fiscal Year (FFY) 2017.
-The TWDB will use the grant, along with other available sources of funds, to provide \$525,000,000 for projects in this SFY 2018 IUP.
-The sources of funds include the FFY 2017 capitalization grant, state match, principal and interest repayments from financial assistance, investment earnings, additional cash resources, and if demand warrants, the net proceeds from bond issues.
+Texas is eligible for a capitalization grant from funds appropriated by Congress for Federal Fiscal Year (FFY) 2019.
+The TWDB will use the grant, along with other available sources of funds, to offer up to \$525,000,000 for projects in this SFY 2020 IUP.
+The sources of funds include the FFY 2019 capitalization grant, state match, principal and interest repayments from financial assistance, investment earnings, additional cash resources, and if demand warrants, the net proceeds from bond issues.

 The CWSRF program offers subsidies in the form of below-market interest rates and additional subsidization.
 The additional subsidization is offered in the form of principal forgiveness to eligible disadvantaged communities, green projects, and Emergency Relief.
-Throughout the IUP, this principal forgiveness may be referred to as Additional Subsidization, Disadvantaged Community funding, or Subsidized Green funding.
+Throughout the IUP, this principal forgiveness may be referred to as Additional

+Subsidization, Disadvantaged Community funding, including Disadvantaged Community-Small/Rural only, or Subsidized Green funding.